Online and face-to-face workshops and drop in events

 Chill Your Beans is a proud supporter of MQ: Transforming Mental Health registered charity no: 1139916 (England and Wales) SCO46075 (Scotland).
 10% of all course and coaching sales and 10p from each product are donated to MQ.

-Catherine Stacey – Positive Psychology Practitioner MSc iMAPP, Member of Bedfordshire Chamber of Commerce, Founding member of the Positive Psychology Summit UK, Fellow of the Positive Psychology Guild
+Catherine Stacey – Positive Psychology Practitioner MSc iMAPP, Founding member of the Positive Psychology Summit UK, Fellow of the Positive Psychology Guild

 A large part of a positive relationship with anyone is down to our interactions with them.
 Positive interactions in higher numbers equal longer, healthier and flourishing relationships.
 Our emotions and the way we interact are contagious as we have mentioned before in previous blogs.
 If I am rude to someone the chances are they will respond rudely back and vice versa.